rancheng/ranchenghistoryblogs/_posts/2019-10-20-Solve-GN-with-PyTorch-Optimization-Backend.md

 title: Solve BA with PyTorch Optimization Backend
 ---

-This post shows how to use LBFGS optimizer to parallelly optimize dense BA.
+This post shows how to use LBFGS optimizer to solve Bundle Adjustment.

 ![ba_pipeline_nets.png]({{site.baseurl}}/images/ba_pipeline_nets.png)